josephWoodland/MS2---CookIt/README.md

 ## Known bugs

+### Low res screens

+On low res screens with an outside the normal screen aspect ratio will experience strange formatting bugs, with there being overspill into the footer and into the nav bar sections on screens.
+This is due to the use of VH as a measurement to set the footer and the height of the main center section.

 ### Weekly plan

 This is a formatting bug, when shrinking the size of the viewing window in the browser, at a certain size the edge of the rendered weekly plan can be missed.